Everything You Need to Know About Getting a Lash Tint

 There is a chance that your eyes will burn or that the skin near your lashes will become a bit irritated.
 Most salons will flush your eyes out with saline if they are in pain once the first eight minutes have passed.
 If you have especially sensitive skin or have eye problems, you might want to avoid this particular service.
 That said, it is safe for contact lens wearers.

-Buhler mentions, “With any lash services, we always recommend that the client take their contact lens out.
-Contact lens can trap fumes from the adhesive and cause the lens to be dry.
+Buhler mentions, “With any lash services, we always recommend that the client take their contact lenses out.
+A contact lens can trap fumes from the adhesive and cause the lens to be dry.
 This will cause irritation to the eyes and it will make the client uncomfortable.
-It is best to remove the contact lens before you receive ANY lash service to prevent the chance of irritation or infection if the product does come in contact with the eye.”
+It is best to remove the contact lens before you receive any lash service to prevent the chance of irritation or infection if the product does come in contact with the eye.”

 How much does it cost?

 Generally, you can expect to pay $20-40 for this service, but it depends on location.

 How long does it last?

 Results typically last 3-6 weeks, depending on how much you touch your eyes, how often you wash your face, and what kind of cleanser you use.
 You’ll want to steer clear of oil cleansers and oil-based makeup removers for the time being, since those could wash the tint off faster.
-Also, the less you run your eyes under water, the better.
-You can always stick to face wipes, and use a Q-tip to use a cream cleanser and remove eye makeup without touching your lashes.
-Buhler mentions the client would need to get their lashes tinted every three weeks.
+Also, the less you run your eyes underwater, the better, so you can stick to face wipes or use a Q-tip to apply a cream-based cleanser to remove eye makeup without touching your lashes.

 Obviously, if you have super light lashes to begin with you’ll see the most notable difference.
-But even if you have dark eyelashes, they will appear more lush and longer than usual, since most of our lashes are lighter towards the tips.
+But even if you have dark eyelashes, they will appear lusher and longer than usual, since most of our lashes are lighter towards the tips.

 A final tip from Buhler?
 Check for the salon’s cleanliness.
 She tells us to be aware of a clean and organized workstation, with all lash tools and products either disposed or sanitized between clients.
 You’ll also want to check to see if the lash technician is using Autoclaves or chemo-sterilants like Accel CS-20, and has proof of their certification in lash lifts and tints posted in the salon.